 I’ve been thinking about that.

-I’m younger than most but not all children’s book authors.
-Older than most but not all children’s book readers.
-And many of the books being marketed today as contemporary (with new covers featuring characters in current fashions and hair styles) seem dated to me.
-So do a lot of recently published books supposedly reflecting the now.
-They are not laden with pop culture references, but there is a historic sensibility to them.
+When I began writing, I was younger than most but not all children’s-YA book authors.
+Older than most but not all children’s-YA book readers.
+At that time, many of the books being marketed as “contemporary” (with new, updated covers featuring characters in current fashions and hair styles) seemed dated to me.
+So did a lot of recently published books supposedly reflecting the present.
+They were not necessarily laden with pop culture references, but there was a historic sensibility to them.